YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         This feature is API / plugin friendly.
         It means that the connection message can be overrided by plugins using `PlayerJoinEvent` or `PlayerQuitEvent`.

-93. Join message of the player.
+93. The join message of the player.
-94. Quit message of the player.
+94. The quit message of the player.
 95. Whether to cache the player profile result when they first join.<br>
   It's useful if Mojang's authentication server is down.
 96. The timeout of the player profile cache.<br>
-  If the given timeout is exceed, it will send another request to Mojang's authentication server to get profile data on player's next join.<br>
+  If the given timeout is exceeded, it will send another request to Mojang's authentication server to get profile data on player's next join.<br>
   (Unit: minutes)